twbs/bootstrap/docs/4.0/getting-started/javascript.md

 {% callout warning %}
 ##### Escaping selectors
-If you use special selectors, for example : "collapse:Example", be sure to escape those selectors because they'll be pass threw jQuery.
+If you use special selectors, for example: `collapse:Example`, be sure to escape them, because they'll be passed through jQuery.
 {% endcallout %}

 ## Events